 The shamrock became part of the tradition, but did not slow down Christians from over celebrating the holiday with food and drink.
 In 1762, New York City with their large number of Irish immigrants started a parade with plenty of food and drink available in pubs and bars after the parade.
 The Irish Rebellion took place in 1798 and, while the British wore red in battle, the Irish distinguished themselves with the color green.
 This replaced the holiday's traditional color of blue (associated because of the royal nature of St. Patrick) with the color green.

 It became tradition through the centuries to celebrate St. Patrick's day with traditional Irish fare including corned beef and cabbage and plenty of beer so people of all income statuses could afford to celebrate with drink.
-However, green beer did not become popular until the late 20th century.
+On an average day Americans drink about 600,000 pints of Guinness and 3 million pints on St. Patrick's Day.
+This year Guinness is predicting 13 million pints will be consumed on this Saturday holiday.
+As for Green beer, it did not become popular until the late 20th century.
 Before the 1980s, all businesses and pubs would close on March 17th to observe the holiday.
 While celebrations occurred in homes, Budweiser wanted to cement St. Patrick's Day as a beer-centric holiday by promoting drinking green beer to observe the day.
 The marketing campaign was a huge success and it became tradition to open the pubs on St. Patrick's Day and serve green beer to remember the Irish Rebellion and blow off some steam during Lent.

 The Popular Irish Food Dish - Corned Beef and Cabbage